landingbj/lagi/docs/guide_en.md

 # Model code invocation guide

 ## Overview
-- **Introduction**： This Lag[i] feature invocation guide is designed to give you clear, detailed guidance on understanding and using the various AI features provided in your project.
+- **Introduction**： This Lag[i] (Landing AGI) feature invocation guide is designed to give you clear, detailed guidance on understanding and using the various AI features provided in your project.
 With this guide, you can easily integrate AI features such as text conversation, speech recognition, text-to-speech, and image generation into your app for a smarter, more human-friendly interaction experience.
 - **Background**： With the rapid development of artificial intelligence technology, more and more application scenarios require interaction with AI models, such as intelligent customer service, voice assistants, image processing, etc. To meet these needs, this project provides a variety of AI features designed to help you easily apply AI technologies to your business scenarios, improving user experience and efficiency.

 ## Before we begin